ADGEfficiency/adgefficiency.github.io/_posts/2018-10-07-defaultdict.md

 4   4.673794  0.0004  0.200040  3.663734
 ```

-What pops out the end is a simple time series plot of how our variables changed over time.
+What pops out the end is a simple time series plot of how our variables changed over time:

 ![fig1]({{ "/assets/defaultdict/fig1.png"}})